mlomonaco/pkg-octave-doc/README.md

 ## Further notes

-Albeit completely overhauled, this is a fork of the [generate_html](https://packages.octave.org/generate_html) package previously used for Source Forge reference pages.
+Albeit completely overhauled, the upstream repository is a fork of the [generate_html](https://packages.octave.org/generate_html) package previously used for Source Forge reference pages.